 Your best bet in knowing if you have USAA roadside assistance is to look at your policy.
 If your policy is confusing—let’s face it, they’re never written in plain English—then you can call the phone number on the back of your car insurance card and ask a representative.
 They will let you know if you have this service.
 If you don’t, they can help you add it.

 How to add USAA roadside assistance

 Adding USAA roadside assistance to your policy is easy.
 Simply call the number on the back of your car insurance policy card and speak with a representative.
 They can add roadside assistance and explain what the policy entails.
-They’ll also go over when you can and can’t use the assistance and how paying for the cost of the gas, an extra key, filing a claim, and what to do if you’re not stranded on a public road.
+They’ll also go over when you can and can’t use the assistance and how paying for the cost of the gas, an extra key, and filing a claim works, and what to do if you’re not stranded on a public road.

 How to use USAA roadside assistance

 Using roadside assistance is about as easy as adding it to your policy.
 You can use the USAA Mobile App, go online, or call USAA directly and they will get a representative out to you.